ShantanuT246/data-viz-backend/README.md

 - Accepts JSON data and plot settings via POST request
 - Supports line and bar plots
 - Returns plot as a PNG image
+- Tested using Postman to send JSON POST requests with custom payloads.
+Postman makes it easy to test API endpoints by allowing you to craft and send JSON data, view responses, and debug errors interactively.

 git clone https://github.com/ShantanuT246/data-viz-backend.git
 cd data-viz-backend